 - A B2SAFE node to transfer datasets (digital documents, images, videos, etc.) ;

 - A B2HANDLE PID allocation ;

 - Data quality function modules such as integrity and antivirus control, file format validation and metadata validation;

 - Post-processing modules (e.g OCR analysis, etc.) performed on CINES’s High Performance Computing (HPC) facilities ;

 - Indexation and access interface.
 The post-processing results are indexed in full text in a search engine, allowing access to data and metadata with multi-criteria search capabilities, as well as harvesting in B2FIND ;

-- Long-term preservation performed on the CINES TDR, which is compliant with the Core Trust Seal certification and the FAIR principles.
+- Long-term preservation performed on the CINES TDR, which has been awarded the Data Seal of Approval (the predecessor of the Core Trust Seal certification) in 2010 and 2014, and complies with the FAIR principles.